apenwarr/redo/README.md

 the right thing in both cases.

-Note: redo will always change to the directory containing the target before trying to build it.
+Note: redo will always change to the directory containing the .do file before trying to build it.
 So if you do

 	redo ../utils/foo.o

-the .do file will be run with its current directory set to ../utils.
+the ../utils/default.o.do file will be run with its current directory set to ../utils.
 Thus, the .do file's runtime environment is always reliable.

+On the other hand, if you had a file called ../default.o.do, but there was no ../utils/default.o.do, redo would select ../default.o.do as the best matching .do file.
+It would then run with its current directory set to .., and tell default.o.do to create an output file called "utils/foo.o" (that is, foo.o, with a relative path explaining how to find foo.o when you're starting from the directory containing the .do file).

+That sounds a lot more complicated than it is.
+The results are actually very simple: if you have a toplevel default.o.do, then all your .o files will be compiled with
+$PWD set to the top level, and all the .o filenames passed as relative paths from $PWD.
+That way, if you use relative paths in -I and -L gcc options (for example), they will always be correct no matter where in the hierarchy your source files are.

 # Can my filenames have spaces in them?